 - is asked to resign by all the other Committee members, acting together.

 - The Committee shall have the power to appoint a Member to fill any casual vacancy on the Committee until the next Annual General Meeting.
 Any Committee Member so appointed shall retire at the next Annual General Meeting but shall be eligible for election at such meeting in accordance with the provisions for Proceedings at General Meetings.

 7. Proceedings of The Committee

 - The Committee shall meet at least six times each year in person and as often as may from time to time be necessary.
-Any additional meetings (above 6) may be held in a manner agreeable to the committee (including by telephone conference call).
+All meetings may be held in a manner agreeable to the committee, whether face-to-face or on-line.
+[Amended 2021]

 - A meeting of the Committee at which a quorum is present and has been properly convened shall be competent to exercise all the powers and discretions invested in the Committee by these Rules.

 - The Committee may act notwithstanding any vacancy in its numbers, so long as the number of members of the Committee entitled to vote is not reduced below eight in which case it shall be entitled to act only for the purpose of appointing or arranging the election of new members of the Committee.

 - Questions arising at any meeting shall be determined by a simple majority of votes illustrated by a show of hands.
 In the case of an equality of votes the Chair, who shall not otherwise have voted, shall have a casting vote.